mgonzalezg9/i18n-translator/README.md

 ## Introduction

 I18n Translator is a tool for translating your application into different languages.
 It is connected to my [i18n repository](https://github.com/mgonzalezg9/TranslatorScraper).
-However you can use the translation service you prefer, feel free to fork the project and change `src/api/service.ts` calls to fit the Backend specifications.
+However you can use the translation service you prefer, feel free to fork the project and change `src/api/service.ts` calls to fit your API specifications.

 ## Installation